jarun/nnn/README.md

     - Associate common audio file types with lightweight fmedia (http://fmedia.firmdev.com/)
     - Associate PDF files with zathura
     - Removed less
-    - Use `xdg-open` to open other unrecognised files
+    - Use environment variable `NOICE_FALLBACK_OPENER` to open other non-associated files
 - Compilation
     - Use `-O3` for compilation, fixed warnings
     - Added compilation flag `-march=native` (compile only, no plans to package).